Caitlin's Way: Secondary characters

-Annie is Caitlin's new best friend and Griffen's new main love interest.
+Annie is Caitlin's new best friend and Griffin's new main love interest.
 We meet her in "Caitlin's First Dance".
 At first, Annie is visiting High River for the weekend, but then she and her family ultimately move to High River.
 Annie takes Caitlin's place as the new kid at High River High School.
 Annie loves horses and she was going to take lessons with her best friend Janet before she moved to High River.
 Annie's good at dancing.
 Annie works as a part-time Waitress at the diner.
 Caitlin filled in for Annie once so that she could attend her cousin's wedding.
 When Annie meets Caitlin, she befriends her and she's the only one who likes Caitlin and accepts her for who she is.
-After Season 1, Annie isn't seen or mentioned again.